Identifying Chart Patterns

 ■ Descending

-Timeframe: The best timeframe to identify triangles starts from a few weeks to some months.
+Timeframe: The best timeframe to identify triangles ranges from a few weeks to several months.

 1.3 Flag & Pennant Chart Pattern

-Flag & Pennant chart pattern is signaling the continuation of a price trend after a small correction.
-The Flag & Pennant chart pattern is confirmed by the increase in volume activity.
+The Flag & Pennant chart pattern signals the continuation of a price trend following a brief correction.
+This pattern is confirmed by an increase in trading volume.

-Timeframe: The best timeframe to identify Flag & Pennant starts from a few weeks to some months.
+Timeframe: The best timeframe to identify Flag & Pennant patterns ranges from a few weeks to several months.

 2. MAJOR REVERSAL CHART PATTERNS

-Definition: Reversal patterns are signaling the reversing of the current trend.
+Definition: Reversal patterns signal a change in the direction of the current trend.

 2.1 Head & Shoulders Chart Pattern